kubk/typescript-enum/README.md

 # typescript-enum

-A set of missing helpers to work with TypeScript enums with runtime and compile time safety.
+A set of missing helpers to work with TypeScript enums, providing both runtime and compile-time safety.
 These helpers cover both string enums and numeric enums.

 ### Installation